gtauzin/kedro-dagster/docs/pages/example.md

 The `local` environment uses Dagster partitions via a dedicated Kedro dataset wrapper.
 Companies data are preprocessed in partitions, defined as static CSV files.
 The catalog defines both the upstream partitioned dataset and its downstream counterpart with a partition mapping:

+!!! note "Partition Type Selection"
+    This example uses `StaticPartitionsDefinition`, which is currently the only supported partition definition type in Kedro-Dagster.
+While Dagster supports others like time-based partitions (`TimeWindowPartitionsDefinition`), these are not yet supported by Kedro-Dagster.

 ```yaml
 companies_dagster_partition:
   type: kedro_dagster.DagsterPartitionedDataset